How to Replace a Fire Alarm

 • The alarm will beep loudly, so that you know the alarm is functioning.

 • If you have other alarms in the building, they will most likely be linked together as part of a safety system.
-This means that if one alarm sounds, it will send a signal to trigger the other alarms in the property – so you may be able to hear them in the background.
+This means that if one alarm sounds, it will send a signal to trigger the other alarms in the property – so they should be emitting sound at the same time.

 • Finally, repeat the above steps on all the other alarms in the property.